tabeaerkelenz/ClubConnect/README.md

 - [x] Authentication (JWT-based)
 - [x] Role management (trainer vs. athlete)
 - [x] Deployment on a cloud service (Heroku, Render, or Railway)
+- [ ] Minimal frontend (planned for v2)
+- [ ] Group plan assignments (v2)
+- [ ] Notifications & dashboards (v2)

+### ✨️ About Me

+I'm a backend engineering student at Masterschool, passionate about building useful tools with Python.

+This project is my first fully planned and implemented web application, combining everything I’ve learned so far – from database design and API development to clean architecture and deployment.

+### 📬 Feedback?

+If you have suggestions or questions, feel free to open an issue or contact me!